Validations in the base schedule

 - Roll out the shift(s), but unassign.

 Once you've made your selection, you need to click "Roll out" at the bottom of the side panel to roll out the shift(s) in question.
+This also means that your current warnings won't be updated until you roll out anew - we will improve that logic later this year though.

 The below list contains all validation messages presently available in Neo.